 The decision to have a full-time EOPS director is up to the college and should be made based on the individual need of that college’s EOPS program.
 The Chancellor’s Office is waiving the requirement to approve a college’s decision regarding this matter.

-56232.
+§ 56232.
 Outreach, Orientation, and Registration Services.

 Each college receiving EOPS funds shall provide access services to identify EOPS eligible students and facilitate their enrollment in the college.
 Access services shall include at minimum: